nishil7/API_Service/README.md

 ### /patient/:id
 * `GET` : Get the patient details with the patient id
-* `PUT` : Update a patient details.
+* `PATCH` : Update a patient details.
 (Only contact number, address and doctor id is allowed to be updated for a patient)
-### Put Paramaters
+### Patch Paramaters
 ```
 {
      “doctor_id”: “10002”